 Explorer's Club (sleeps up to 10).
 All ages welcome

 The largest property, Explorer’s Club has an understated bush camp style.
 It has a vast open-plan kitchen-living space with large sink-in sofas and a wall of folding doors on to the sun deck, garden and a solar-heated lap pool.
 It feels more like staying at a friend’s house than a hotel, and this is reflected in the price.

 Three of the four bedrooms are on the ground-floor.
 The master bedroom has a terrace, walk-through dressing room and ensuite with slipper bathtub and shower.
 The second double bedroom has a shower room.
 The third bedroom comes with bunk beds for 3 children and an ensuite.
 Up some narrow stairs, in the attic, the fourth room has a freestanding bathtub with glorious views.

 The Library (sleeps up to 6).
-Best suited to over 12s
+For over 12s only)

 Next to Explorer’s Club, The Library has a polished, boutique style.

 The wonderful first-floor open-plan living space has a double-height ceiling and is accessed via a spiral staircase.
 The 3 double bedrooms are spread between the ground floor and a separate pavilion beside the private pool.